 P0752 OBD-II Diagnostic Powertrain (P) Trouble Code DescriptionP0752 OBD-II Trouble Code Shift solenoid valve A is turned ON or OFF by the Transmission Control Module (TCM) in response to signals sent from the park/neutral position (PNP) switch, vehicle speed and Engine Control Module ( P0752 code.

-Reason For P0752 CodeThe reason of P0752 OBD-II Engine Trouble Code is Fuel Rail Pressure Sensor Circuit Malfunction.
+Main reason For P0752 CodeThe reason of P0752 OBD-II Engine Trouble Code is Fuel Rail Pressure Sensor Circuit Malfunction.

 P0752 DTC reports a sensor fault, replacement of the sensor is unlikely to resolve the underlying problem.
 The fault is most likely to be caused by the systems that the sensor is monitoring, but might even be caused by the wiring to the sensor itself.